-Responsible sourcing prevents the exploitation of people and land.
-We require our supply chain to be able tell us where materials have come from and provide details of the processes and people employed in producing them.
-This is part of our effort to create more transparency throughout our supply chain.
+We require our supply chain to tell us where materials have come from and ask them to provide details of the processes and people employed in producing them.
+This is so we know that the materials we use have not been produced through the exploitation of people or land.
 Our policy sets out a clear strategy for responsible sourcing, including short, medium and long term expectations.

-We have set progressive targets for recycled content levels on our construction projects and regularly achieve over 20% on our projects.
+We have set progressive targets for recycled content levels on our construction projects and regularly achieve over 20%.

 Global warming potential (GWP)

 To reduce the contribution we make to climate change, we require our suppliers to specify and use substances, (including refrigerants and insulants) with a GWP of less than five, where technically feasible.

 Volatile organic compounds (VOCs)

 We are seeking to minimise the impact of materials containing toxic VOCs sourced by Willmott Dixon directly and through its supply chain.

 Polyvinyl chloride (PVC)